-As can be expected, a higher stable cache hit rate (the bar chart in Figure 4) corresponds to a lower average latency (the line chart in Figure 4).
+As can be expected, a higher stable cache hit rate (Figure 4 bar chart) corresponds to a lower average latency (Figure 4 line chart).
 Moreover, a larger batch size also witnesses lower hit rate and higher latency due to the increasing likelihood of keys missing.
-For more details about the benchmark, see A GPU-Specialized Inference Parameter Server for Large-Scale Deep Recommendation Models.
+For more information, see A GPU-Specialized Inference Parameter Server for Large-Scale Deep Recommendation Models.

-HPS includes two additional layers to support models that scale beyond GPU memory capacity by leveraging the CPU memory and SSD.
+HPS includes two additional layers to support models that scale beyond GPU memory capacity: the CPU memory and SSD.
 These layers are highly configurable to support various backend implementations.
-The following sections take a closer look at these.

-The second-level storage is the CPU cache, accessed through the CPU-GPU bus, and acts as the extended storage for the GPU embedding cache at lower cost.
-If an embedding key is missing in the GPU embedding cache, HPS turns to querying the CPU cache next.
+The second-level storage is the CPU cache, accessed through the CPU-GPU bus, and acts as the extended storage for the GPU embedding cache at a lower cost.
+If an embedding key is missing in the GPU embedding cache, HPS next turns to querying the CPU cache.

 - If the key is found (cache hit), it returns the result and notes the access time.
 These last-accessed timestamps are used for key eviction later.